Class D-1 state volleyball: How No. 10 Elmwood-Murdock 'pushed through' to pull upset; Bergan methodical in win

 This time around, the Knights pulled off something of a stunner.

-Elmwood-Murdock improves to 23-9 on the season.
+Elmwood-Murdock improves to 23-9.
 Schmidt had 30 kills.
 The Knights will move on to play No. 3 Archbishop Bergan in the semifinals.

 Mead coach Keshia Havelka noted the impact this year's senior class had on the program.